stripe-samples/subscription-use-cases/fixed-price-subscriptions/client/react/README.md

 This sample consists of a `client` in React and a `server` piece available in 7 common languages.

-The client is implemented using `create-react-app` to provide the boilerplate for React.
+The client is implemented using `Vite` to provide the boilerplate for React.
 Stripe Elements is integrated using [`react-stripe-js`](https://github.com/stripe/react-stripe-js), which is the official React library provided by Stripe.